hyper-neutrino/java-public/programs/ball-simulator/README.md

 `+`, `-`, and `*` will consume a ball and store its value on the first ball, and then on the second ball, will consume it and apply that operator to both of them.
 A new ball with this value is released right under it.
 It will then reset its memory and reset its state.

 `<`, `>`, `≤`, `≥`, and `=` will compare the values of two balls (first in first), and then will release a ball if the comparison is true.

+`⋀` splits a ball that hits it, creating a ball of equal value to its left with direction -1 and a ball of equal value to its right with direction +1.

+`⊻` only lets a ball pass through it every `k` iterations, where `k` is the metadata it holds.
+This is useful for selectively managing a stream of input.
+Note that this is still subject to the ball falling through if the ball's value is `k`.

+`⊞` lets balls through normally until a ball whose value is at least its metadata and at most its hidden layer hits it.
+It will then destroy that ball and all subsequent balls.
+The first ball to fall on it at the very beginning of execution will be set to its hidden layer.

+`⊟` destroys all balls until a ball whose value is at least its metadata and at most its hidden layer hits it.
+It will then destroy that ball and allow all subsequent balls to pass through.
+The first ball to fall on it at the very beginning of execution will be set to its hidden layer.

+`◘` only lets the first ball pass through it during the entirety of execution.

+`|` and `&` are boolean operators, where `0` is `false` and anything else is `true`.

 Upon exiting, each space with `$` will report how many times a ball passed over it, starting at (0, 0) and working by rows.